 For further information on investment activities, reference should be made to the annual report of Funds SA.
-The financial report of Funds SA discloses the investment assets, liabilities, income and expenses relating to the investment activities of Funds SA d) Funding Arrangements a) Basis of accounting
+The financial report of Funds SA discloses the investment assets, liabilities, income and expenses relating to the investment activities of Funds SA.

 Investments by investors in one or more of the products available in the Fund are paid to the Board, and invested by Funds SA.
-All investments are the personal property of the investor who makes the investment, and, as such, are subject to tax on investment earnings where applicable.
+All investments are the personal property of the investor who makes the investment and, as such, are subject to tax on investment earnings where applicable.

-2) Significant accounting policies
+2. Material accounting policies